Language Circus. Getting into a language on the same conditions as a child – communcating with the body.

 Using circus as a theme and with the help of a tightrope dancer, a clown and an acrobat we approach our Sami languages.
 Being a beginner gets easier if learning means being funny and crazy.
 How does the tightrope dancer bend the verbs?
 How does the clown get away with saying the wrong things?
 Where is grief hiding in the body – the grief of not remembering one's own language?
 What does sadness look like – how does it sound?

-We are offering two days of language circus with break dancing, juggling, playing and riding on hobby reindeers.
+We are offering one or two days of language circus with break dancing, juggling, playing and riding on hobby reindeers.

 Each workshop is created together with each school.
 In order to build the circus arena we need: